Start a summer company: students

 Start date: usually May to July.

 End date: Labour Day (but you can choose to keep running your summer business while in school).

-- a minimum of 8 weeks in a row for high school students
+- a minimum of 280 hours for high school students

-- a minimum of 12 weeks in a row for post-secondary students
+- a minimum of 420 hours for post-secondary students

 What kind of business

 You can choose to start almost any type of business, as long as it: